Fields generated by points on superelliptic curves: Geometric sources of higher degree points

 Thus we see that $P'$ cannot be the pullback of a degree $k$ point of $\mathbb{P}^1$.
 Since $N < \frac{d}{2} - 1 = g(H)$ by our assumption, we have that only finitely many such $P'$ can exist.
 Hence at most finitely many points $P$ on $C$ of degree $N$ can exist. \end{proof}

-The argument for Case 1 in the proof of Proposition \ref{prop:degN} can be refined to give a slightly more general result, at the expense of the description of the image of $P$ in $H$.
+The argument for Case 1 in the proof of Proposition \ref{prop:degN} can be refined to prove Proposition \ref{prop:degN_2adic}, at the expense of the description of the image of $P$ in $H$.
 For this, we do not use \cite[Theorem 1]{BGW}, allowing us to obtain a proportion approaching 100\%.

-\begin{Proposition} Suppose $m, d$ are positive even integers such that $d > 4$.
+\begin{Proposition}[See Proposition \ref{prop:degN_2adic}] Suppose $m, d$ are positive even integers such that $d > 4$.
 Let $N < \frac{d}{2} - 1$ have $2$-adic valuation strictly less than that of $m$, i.e.\ $v_2(N) < v_2(m)$.
 Then for a positive proportion approaching 100\% of squarefree degree $d$ polynomials $f(x)$, ordered by height, the superelliptic curve $C \colon y^m = f(x)$ has finitely many points of degree $N$. \end{Proposition}

+\begin{Example} Let $C$ be a superelliptic curve with $m=4$ and $d=24$.
+Generically, this will have genus $33$.
+The proposition above gives us that for a positive proportion of polynomials $f(x)$, there are finitely many points of degree $N=10,9,7,6,5,3,2,1$ on the curve $C\colon y^4=f(x)$.
+Note that, applying \cite[Corollary 0.3]{Vojta} to such $C$, we get finitely many points $P$ of degree $N \leq 9$ with the property that $P$ and $\psi(\phi(P))$ (i.e.\ the image under the usual degree $m$ map $C \to\P^1$) have the same field of definition.

+Specializing \cite[Corollary 0.3]{Vojta} in the case of superelliptic curves more generally gives information about a different but non-disjoint set of degrees as our Proposition \ref{Prop:degN_2adic}.
+Our result gives information about larger degrees $N$ when $d$ is large relative to $m$, but subject to the 2-adic valuation condition and only for a positive proportion of $f(x)$. \end{Example}